 How can 2-Dimensional (2D) chromatography help solve challenging HPLC separations and quantitation?

-High Performance Liquid Chromatography (HPLC) has been an indispensible tool for analytical chemists for more than 40 years.
+High Performance Liquid Chromatography (HPLC) has been an indispensable tool for analytical chemists for more than 40 years.
 It has helped with the separation and quantitation of trace level organic compounds in countless complex matrices due to various separation mechanisms (reverse phase and normal phase for example), numerous detector options (ELSD, RI, UV, Corona CAD) and others.

 We’ve known HPLC to be used with a single column in most applications.
 But what about using two columns – with very different stationary phases?

 Enter 2D HPLC: A way to dramatically increase separating power by injecting the effluent (or a part of the effluent) from one column onto a second column.
 In most cases, the second column will have complementary separation behavior.

 There are two basic ways to perform 2D HPLC: Comprehensive 2D HPLC (or LCxLC) and Heart-cutting 2D HPLC (or LC-LC)

 With LCxLC, the complete eluent of the first column is injected onto the second column.
 The peaks are reconstructed in a 2D manner as the following:

 - LC1 = separation of first HPLC column

 - LC2 = separation of second HPLC columnBaseline resolution of the broad, third LC1 peak is achieved with the LC2 column.